-Keep it changing every month and make sure to avoid patterns - your backlink history should appear semi-random.
+Vary your number of links every month and make sure to avoid patterns - your backlink history should appear semi-random.

 4 - Use varied anchor text that makes sense in context

 It may seem easiest to keep using the same, strong anchor text, but unfortunately, it will appear extremely unnatural.
 Use long-tail partial match anchors, vary the url formatting, etc., and be sure to avoid inserting popular search terms into content.
-Anchor texts must be in plain English that matches its surroundings.
+Anchor text must be in plain English that matches its surroundings.
 Basically, you want that anchor text to be as close to “natural” as possible, which brings us to the next point:

 5 - Stick to branded anchor text about 40% of the time